Gleyber Torres Player Props: Yankees vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is fifth in the league with a collective 9.5 strikeouts per nine innings.
+- The White Sox pitching staff ranks fourth in the league with a collective 9.5 strikeouts per nine innings.

-- White Sox pitchers combine to give up the second-most home runs in baseball (86 total, 1.4 per game).
+- White Sox pitchers combine to surrender 86 total home runs at a rate of 1.4 per game (second-most in baseball).

-- The right-hander last pitched on Wednesday against the Los Angeles Angels, when he went four innings, allowing eight earned runs while giving up eight hits.
+- In his last outing on Wednesday, May 31 against the Los Angeles Angels, the right-hander tossed four innings, allowing eight earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.